aiven/devportal/docs/platform/concepts/service_backups.rst

 * For a business or premium plan, Aiven can reconstruct the latest state from a replica
 * For a startup plan, Aiven can reconstruct the latest state from the latest base backup and replay the latest WAL segments on top of that.

-You can supplement this with a remote read replica service, which you can run in a different cloud region or with another cloud provider and promote to master if needed.
+You can supplement this with a remote read-only replica service, which you can run in a different cloud region or with another cloud provider and promote to master if needed.

 To shift the backup schedule to a new time, you can modify the backup time configuration option in **Advanced Configuration** in the Aiven console.
 If there has been a recent backup taken, it may take another backup cycle before the new backup time takes effect.